xXDima212DimaXx/Teslasoft-ID/README.md

 > ***Please note that you can access user data only with read permissions for security purposes.***
 >
 > ***This API can be used to create new accounts on your site/app based on the SmartCard information.***

-## WARNING!
-The graphical objects (icons, drawables, textures, etc) is a property of Teslasoft.
-You may not use it in your work.